mauerv/eventbay/README.md

 # EventBay
 Run events that you can't run in any other platform.
-Multi-threaded by default, you complete autonomy for users.
+Multi-threaded by default, with complete autonomy for the assistants.

 # Setup